 9. Social Media Buttons: Share or Snare?

 If you have Facebook, Twitter, LinkedIn and other complementary accounts that might help readers get to know you better, include those link buttons.
 If you opt for social “sharing” buttons, place them prominently alongside content your audience might wish to share.
 Caution: while it’s magnanimous to provide social “share’ buttons so viewers can share your email with others, experience has shown that email readers generally would rather get more info themselves to facilitate a decision before they decide to share it.
 With this in mind, it is actually more effective to have your social media buttons link to additional information to facilitate buying decisions.
+Whichever route you choose, label it clearly.
 Your own circumstances may vary; it is best to A/B test the social sharing / snaring button to determine which has best effect for your audience.
 Above all, don’t “mix” the buttons.
 They should either be all “share” or all “snare”, to avoid user confusion.

 10. Consider using cascading style sheets (CSS).